 |60 dB||normal conversation, sewing machine, typewriter.|

 |90 dB||lawnmower, shop tools, truck traffic; 8 hours per day is the maximum exposure (protects 90% of people).|

 |100 dB||chainsaw, pneumatic drill, snowmobile; 2 hours per day is the maximum exposure without protection.|

 |115 dB||sandblasting, loud rock concert, auto horn; 15 minutes per day is the maximum exposure without protection.|

 |140 dB||gun muzzle blast, jet engine; noise causes pain and even brief exposure injures unprotected ears; maximum allowed noise with hearing protector.|

 Hearing disabled people often have difficulty detecting differences between certain words that sound alike, especially words that contain S, F, SH, CH, H, or soft C, sounds.
-Sound of these consonant is in a much higher frequency range than vowels and other consonants.
+The sound of these consonants is in a much higher frequency range than vowels and other consonants.

-Duration is defined as how long you are exposed to a noise.
-It can affect the extent of noise induced deafness.
-The longer you are exposed to a loud noise, the more damage it will cause.
+Duration is defined as how long you are exposed to noise.
+It can affect the extent of noise-induced deafness.
+The longer you are exposed to loud noise, the more damage it will cause.

-Occupational noise induced hearing loss is one of the major cause of noise induced deafness.
-It is very serious difficulty because a vast community are working in various industries.
+Occupational noise-induced hearing loss is one of the major cause of noise-induced deafness.
+It is a very serious difficulty because a vast community is working in various industries.
 In India, the occupational working hour is about 8 hours and the weight-age limit is about 90 dB.
 Studies carried out by the National Institute of Occupational Health, India, stated that the sound pressure levels were very high in various industries.

 Data on occupational noise